 Custom typographic illustrations pertain to the arrangement and style of numbers, symbols, and letters.
 The overall look should offer a cohesive design that’s visually appealing as well as legible.

-The first step is to select the typeface, layout, color palettes, and techniques such as kerning and leading.
-Also, illustrators must know how to use white space and scaling to ensure the typography looks good on different media types.
-When these techniques are considered, the outcome is an elegant and appealing imagery that can stand alone without other elements.
+The first step is to select the typeface, layout, color palettes, and techniques, such as kerning and leading.
+Illustrators must also know how to use white space and scaling to ensure the typography looks good on different media types.
+When these techniques are considered, the outcome is elegant and appealing imagery that can stand alone without other elements.

 11. Picture book illustrations